COVID-19-Data/COVID-19-Data-Repository/README.md

 # COVID-19 Data Repository

-A curated list of data sources on COVID-19.
+A curated list of datasets on COVID-19.